Chanel West Coast’s White Crochet Swimsuit & Icy-Blue Hair Has Instagram On Lockdown

-Chanel West Coast has Instagram gripped.
-The “Sharon Stoned” rapper is known for delivering eye-catching and unusual social media updates – suffice to say that the Ridiculousness star has once again proven why her Instagram account is amassing a rising following.
+Chanel West Coast has Instagram in her grip.
+The “Sharon Stoned” rapper is known for delivering eye-catching and unusual social media updates.
+Suffice it to say that the Ridiculousness star has once again proven why her Instagram account has amassed a rising following.
 Chanel has taken to the platform in a super-skimpy swimsuit and some seriously epic hair, with fans appearing wowed by every aspect of the photo.

-Chanel’s photos today showed her shot in both full-frontal and semi-profile positioning.
-The 30-year-old had opted for somewhat of a bubblegum feel to her update, although the sexy vibes were all there.
-Chanel was posing for the camera in a tiny white and crochet-knit one-piece with cute string ties and a halterneck finish.
-The star did mention the bathing suit in her caption, although there did seem to be a slight spelling error.
+Chanel’s photos today showed her in both full-frontal and semi-profile positioning.
+The 30-year-old opted for somewhat of a bubblegum feel to her update, although the sexy vibes were all there.
+Chanel was posing for the camera in a tiny, white crochet-knit one-piece with cute string ties and a halterneck finish.

+The star mentioned the bathing suit in her caption, although there seemed to be a slight spelling error.
 A small typo isn’t going to make a dent in an update of this caliber, though.
-The star was sizzling in her booty and side-boob-flaunting look, with her toned and curvy body on full show.
+The star was sizzling in her booty and sideboob-flaunting look, with her toned and curvy body on full show.

 Also noticeable was Chanel’s waist-length blue hair.
-The star is known to take a varied approach when it comes to hair color, with fans largely agreeing that she nails her looks regardless of the hues.
-Today’s icy-blue hair matched the pastel-colored wall Chanel was posing against, alongside coordinating with a pair of heart-shaped shades that added pops of pink.
-Beady-eyed fans will have spotted that Chanel’s nails also matched her hair.
+The star is known to take a varied approach when it comes to hair color, with fans largely agreeing that she nails her looks, regardless of the hues.
+Today’s icy-blue hair matched the pastel-colored wall Chanel was posing against; she coordinated with a pair of heart-shaped shades that added pops of pink.
+Eagle-eyed fans will have spotted that Chanel’s nails also matched her hair.

 Fan comments quickly poured in.